Preventing Abusive Head Trauma: Care Instructions

-Shaken baby syndrome is brain damage that occurs when a baby is shaken or is slammed or thrown against an object.
+Abusive head trauma is brain damage that occurs when a baby is shaken or is slammed or thrown against an object.
+This is also known as shaken baby syndrome.
 It is a form of child abuse that occurs when the baby's caregiver loses control.
 Shaking a baby or striking a baby's head can cause bruising and bleeding to the brain.

 Caring for a baby can be trying at times.
 You may have periods of feeling overwhelmed, especially if your baby is crying.
 Many babies cry from 1 to 5 hours out of every 24 hours during the first few months of life.
 Some babies cry more.
 You can learn ways to help stay in control of your emotions when you feel stressed.
 Then you can be with your baby in a loving and healthy way.